PowerShellCrack/PSIntuneCertificateManager/README.md

 A PowerShell script to import multiple certificates into Intune.

 ## Why use this?
-If you have ever loaded a chain of certificates for large organizations you will find it very time consuming loading their entire root chain into Intune.
+If you have ever loaded a chain of certificates for large organizations, you will find it very time consuming importing every root and intermediate certs into Intune.
-The next problem is there is no way of knowing which certificates is exported and needs to be removed.
+The next problem is there is no way of knowing which certificates is expired and is no longer needed.

 I developed this to resolve both of those issues.

 ## What it does